32 Customer experience statistics you need to know for 2024

 One thing is for sure; in order to deliver a positive experience, you have to know your customers better than ever before.

-This means creating complete customer profiles that help you understand and measure your customers’ behavior at every touch point, and across multiple channels.
+This means creating complete customer profiles that help you understand and measure the customer experience at every touch point, and across multiple channels.

 One way to handle this is by using a CRM.